Collage: mashed sweet potatoes, raw sweet potoates, and serving ideas

 Top left: Lemon to show the relative sizes of the sweet potatoes.
 Top right: approximately 4 ounces.
 Bottom left: approximately 6-8 ounces, my favorite size.
 Bottom right: approximately 1.25 pounds, this one would be difficult to cook evenly unless you cut it into 3 pieces.

-What’s the best way to cook and serve Hawaiian sweet potatoes?
+What’s the best way to cook Hawaiian sweet potatoes?

 In this cook once, eat twice recipe, you will make a double batch of potatoes in an Instant Pot on a trivet (affiliate link).
 Eat some of them whole, as is, right after they’re cooked and then use the other half to make an Okinawan sweet potato mash, which can be served hot or cold.
 If I don’t have time to mash them up right away, I will refrigerate the cooked potatoes to finish prepping later.
 Then I will peel, chop, and mash with some coconut milk (or other milk) while reheating on the stove top when I’m ready.